isabella232/mobile-services.de-DE/help/ios/analytics-main/crashes.md

    >[!TIP]
    >
-   >Sie können in diesem Szenario einen Absturz vermeiden, indem Sie die App hintergrundig machen, bevor Sie die App erneut aus Xcode starten.
+   >Sie können einen Absturz in diesem Szenario vermeiden, indem Sie die App im Hintergrund starten, bevor Sie die App erneut von Xcode starten.

 * If your app is in the background and sends Analytics hits through a call other than `trackActionFromBackground`, `trackLocation`, or `trackBeacon`, and the app is terminated (manually or by the OS) while in the background, and the next launch will be a crash.